Described here under the following headings are the details of the procedure for participating in Architectural competitions in India:

-WHAT IS THE PROCEDURE FOR INVITATION TO AN ARCHITECTURAL COMPETITION?
+WHAT IS THE PROCEDURE FOR INVITATION TO AN ARCHITECTURAL COMPETITION IN INDIA?

 - A descriptive leaflet and / or an advertisement in general and professional media.
 These should include the following information: